 Make sure to select the right size of tent to comfortably accommodate everyone and their belongings for example air mattresses, additional pillows, etc.

-Always get a durable and weather-resistant tent for camping in the wilderness or beaches.
+Always get a durable and weather-resistant tent for camping in the wilderness or on beaches.

 A high-quality campsite will save you from frustration.
 A good camping site is very important for comfortable tent camping.
 Pitch your tent in a level ground that is free of debris and in close proximity to the water.